 Reasonably Polite Seattlites are Fixing Your Bike Lanes

 If you want a better, safer bike lane, you could write a letter to your city’s Department of Transportation.
-Or, if you’re like the charmingly-named activist group Reasonably Polite Seattlites, you could just make the improvements yourself.
+Or, if you’re the Reasonably Polite Seattlites, you could just make the improvements yourself.
 For a few hundred dollars, this small group of Seattle transportation advocates bought and installed a series of reflective bollards between a particularly busy, high-speed street and the bike lane next to it, using the same materials the city might have used in an official project.
 Though technically illegal, the bollards are presented as both a prototype and a protest, in which the group hopes to show not just how effective the improvement could be, but how easy — two points they make clear in the politely-worded letter they sent to Seattle’s DOT just after installation was complete.

 See the project and read the polite exchange of emails that followed at Seattle Bike Blog.